mixpanel/docs/pages/docs/new-data-pipelines/integrations/aws-s3.md

 - Click **Update policy** and save.

 This setup utilizes an external ID to prevent [the confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html), enhancing the security of cross-account access as Mixpanel interacts with AWS using your project token.

+### Step 4: Provide Mixpanel with S3 Details

+When configuring your json pipeline in Mixpanel, it is essential to provide specific details to ensure that Mixpanel can accurately direct the data exports to your S3 bucket:

+- Bucket: Specify the S3 bucket where Mixpanel data should be exported.
+- Role: Provide the AWS Role ARN that Mixpanel should assume when writing to your S3, e.g., `arn:aws:iam:::role/example-s3-role`.
+- Region: Indicate the AWS region where your S3 bucket is located.
+- Encryption (optional): Specify the type of at-rest encryption used by the S3 bucket.
+- KMS Key ID (optional): If using KMS encryption, you can provide the custom key ID that you wish to use.